DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/Bench-Ranking.md

 The experiment results over different settings also show no decisive configuration setting over the assessed dimensions (i.e., relational schema, partitioning technique, and storage backend), making the practitioner selecting setup a complex task.

+### Bench-Ranking Criteria

+Motivated by the limitations of descriptive and diagnostic analyses, we advocate for indicators such as applying **ranking** techniques for these dimensions.

+#### Individual Ranking Criteria:

+In these regards, ranking criteria, e.g., the one proposed in [akhter2018empirical](dx.doi.org/10.1007/978-3-030-03667-6_1) for various RDF partitioning techniques, helps provide a high-level view of the performance of a particular dimension across queries.
+Thus, we have extended the proposed ranking techniques to schemas and storage.
+The following equation shows a generalized formula for calculating ranking scores.